CravateRouge/autobloody/README.md

 # ![bloodyAD logo](https://repository-images.githubusercontent.com/415977068/9b2fed72-35fb-4faa-a8d3-b120cd3c396f) autobloody
-autobloody is a tool to automatically exploit Active Directory privilege escalation paths shown by BloodHound combining `pathgen` and `autobloody`.
+`autobloody` is a tool to automatically exploit Active Directory privilege escalation paths shown by BloodHound.

 ## Description
 This tool automates the AD privesc between two AD objects, the source (the one we own) and the target (the one we want) if a privesc path exists in BloodHound database.
-The automation is split in two parts in order to be used transparently with tunneling tools such as proxychains:
+The automation is composed of two steps:
-- `pathgen` to find the optimal path for privesc using bloodhound data and neo4j queries.
+- Finding the optimal path for privesc using bloodhound data and neo4j queries.
-- `autobloody` to execute the path found with `pathgen`
+- Execute the path found using `bloodyAD` package

-autobloody relies on [bloodyAD](https://github.com/CravateRouge/bloodyAD) and supports authentication using cleartext passwords, pass-the-hash, pass-the-ticket or certificates and binds to LDAP services of a domain controller to perform AD privesc.
+Because autobloody relies on [bloodyAD](https://github.com/CravateRouge/bloodyAD), it supports authentication using cleartext passwords, pass-the-hash, pass-the-ticket or certificates and binds to LDAP services of a domain controller to perform AD privesc.

 ## Installation
 A python package is available: